Text formatting in the Umbraco Rich Text Editor (RTE) is done using the Formatting Tool Bar.

 Using Lists #

 Bulleted and numbered lists can be used to present steps, groups, or sets of information.
-Using a list can, in the proper use, improve readability and improve clarity.
+When used properly, a list can improve readability and improve clarity.

 Do not use all caps for your text.